 Remember, these terms are near-enough how ancient Chinese described what happens.
-They didn't have our sophisticated scientific traditions.
-Even so, the word 'essence' isn't a bad attempt at what we might now mean roughly by the nutrients extracted through the walls of your small and large intestines to provide the initial building blocks for your blood.
+They didn’t have our sophisticated scientific traditions.
+Even so, the word ‘essence’ isn’t a bad attempt.
+That essence is what we now mean by the nutrients extracted through the walls of your small and large intestines to provide the building blocks for your blood.

 (These Chinese ideas originated some 3000 years ago when they lacked our modern scientific acumen and knowledge.
-But don’t ignore what they observed and suggested: it served them well for 3000 years, which is rather longer than the bare 200 years we’ve been developing our scientific knowledge of the body in the West!)
+But don’t ignore what they observed and suggested: it served them well for 3000 years.
+That is rather longer than the bare 200 years we’ve been developing our scientific knowledge of the body in the West!)

-So, nowadays we would ascribe to the Spleen what, in the Western view, the small intestine, the gall-bladder, the large intestine, the spleen, stomach and liver do, and some of what the kidneys do too: the process of turning what comes from the stomach into blood.
+So, nowadays we would ascribe to the Spleen what, in the Western view, the small intestine, the gall-bladder, the large intestine, the spleen, stomach and liver do, and some of what the kidneys do too.
+Put together this is the process of turning what comes from the stomach into blood.